afkatja/afkatja.github.io/_pages/about.md

 > Quote

-I like that quote; it serves its purpose as a rhetoric device.
+I like that quote; it serves its purpose as a rhetoric device, in my case, I love Italian which has a long history, and Swift seems a modern, stable and pretty language to work with.